The Tower in Drinnie’s Wood

-Rapunzel’s Tower appears over the trees, dark and mysterious, a fairytale setting at the top of a hill.
+Rapunzel’s Tower appears over the trees in Drinnie’s Wood, dark and mysterious, a fairytale setting at the top of a hill.
 No hair is let down in answer to my call.
-Maybe the newly installed CCTV reveals me to be neither Prince nor abusive mother figure so I am ignored?
-Or maybe the words on the council sign are true and the Drinnie’s Wood Observatory really is only open May-September.
+Maybe the newly installed CCTV reveals me to be neither prince nor abusive mother figure, so I am ignored?
+Or maybe the words on the council sign are true, and the Drinnie’s Wood Observatory really is only open May-September.

 Onwards and upwards.
 And downwards.
 Up the wrong path and back again.
-Up another, almost identical, path and ta-da!
-The elusive Louden Wood Stone Circle:
+Up another, almost identical, path and… ta-da!

 It evaded me for years, this place.
 The entry to the narrow path is hidden by low hanging pine branches, and it wasn’t until the advent of Google Earth that I finally pinpointed its exact location.